Ministry of Public Administration (Croatia)

-The Ministry of Public Administration of the Republic of Croatia (Ministarstvo uprave) is the ministry in the Government of Croatia which is in charge of the system and organization of state administration and local and regional governments, political and electoral system, personal status of citizens and other activities within its jurisdiction.
+The Ministry of Public Administration of the Republic of Croatia (Ministarstvo uprave) was the ministry in the Government of Croatia which was in charge of the system and organization of state administration and local and regional governments, political and electoral system, personal status of citizens and other activities within its jurisdiction.
+It is now defunct as it was merged with the Justice and Public Administration, later renamed the Ministry of Justice, Public Administration and Digital Transformation.